Arriving In Havana

 We steadily climbed higher and high.
 This gave us a view out over the main site.
 So many colourful pieces.
 It reminded us so much of the great colourful art of Gaudi in Barcelona.
 On the main level there was an art gallery.
 And on the second level a small studio.

 We walked the streets to see how the tile art had spread.
 On our first visit to colourful Havana, we were delighted that we found the colourful tile art in Fusterlandia.
+The colour and art was definitely one of the things that drew us to Cuba.

 Everywhere We Looked In Havana There Was Colour And Art